 Katharine Gotzian Tighe Fessenden — Proofing Paradise

-Listen the podcast discussion of the article: After quitting his job in New York and returning to his parents’ house in Saint Paul in July 1919, the 23 year-old Scott Fitzgerald was getting down to work on a new version of his debut novel, This Side of Paradise, that had a bit more order, and…
+Listen the podcast discussion of the article: You can listen a 10-minute version of the story here After quitting his job in New York and returning to his parents’ house in Saint Paul in July 1919, the 23 year-old Scott Fitzgerald was getting down to work on a new version of his debut novel, This…